-13.15.9.
+13.15.8.
 How will the PRAC Rapporteur for a product be involved in the scientific advice?

-The PRAC Rapporteur for a specific product is involved through either the SAWP coordinators (i.e. assessment team from the same member state) or appointed as the PRAC peer-reviewer for a specific scientific advice procedure.
+The PRAC Rapporteur for a specific product is either appointed as the PRAC peer-reviewer or involved through the SAWP coordinators (i.e. assessment team from the same member state for a specific scientific advice procedure.

-13.15.10.
+13.15.9.
 Is the necessary expertise available in SAWP to evaluate PASS protocols?

-Expertise in pharmacoepidemiology needed to evaluate PASS protocols, is available through the extension of the SAWP currently to 2 joint SAWP - PRAC delegates who can also act as SAWP coordinators for a specific scientific advice product procedure.
+Expertise in pharmacoepidemiology needed to evaluate PASS protocols, is available through at least 2 joint SAWP - PRAC delegates who can also act as SAWP coordinators for a specific scientific advice product procedure.

-13.15.11.
+13.15.10.
 What is the role of the PRAC within the scientific advice procedure for PASS protocols?

-Scientific advice procedures for PASS will involve PRAC systematically at all the stages of the procedure.
+Scientific advice procedures for PASS will involve PRAC systematically in the procedure.
 All scientific advice documents will be available to the PRAC during the procedure.
-The PRAC will endorse the advice relating to PASS, and a Final Advice Letter will be issued.
+The questions will be referred for discussion to the PRAC, and a Final Advice Letter will be issued.

 Each procedure will have a named PRAC peer-reviewer appointed to provide product specific PRAC input.
-The PRAC Rapporteur for a product will be systematically involved either through the SAWP coordinatorship or as PRAC peer-reviewer roles to ensure continuity across procedures through the lifecycle of the products.
+The PRAC Rapporteur for a product will be systematically involved either as PRAC peer-reviewer or through the SAWP coordinatorship roles to ensure continuity across procedures through the lifecycle of the products.

-13.15.12.
+13.15.11.
 For non-imposed PASS (category III), is it mandatory for companies to submit the study protocols to PRAC?